-Top-performing accounting and finance professionals are growing more confident in their career prospects and exploring their options, according to the latest Salary Guide from Robert Half.
+Top-performing accounting and finance professionals are growing more confident in their career prospects and exploring their options.
 And there's a good reason: Hiring managers are encountering a shortage of the specialized talent to fill the accounting positions they need most.

 Here's a snapshot of the types of accounting jobs that are hot today, along with some advice on how to best approach the market.